Recruitment 3.0: How Did We End up Here?

 The future of recruitment therefore depends irrevocably on technology.
 Technology will play a key role both in the distribution of advertisements and the various innovations on the market as well as through promising start-ups, which are constantly challenging recruitment methods and codes.

 It is very likely that collaborative web platforms will emerge where qualified people will take on the role of recruiter.
-This will offer a primarily economic advantage, as their price will logically be lower than the 20-25% charged by a traditional agency.
 We can also think further by imagining, for example, applications dedicated to recruitment, which will make it possible to save a considerable amount of time.
 By bypassing the services of a traditional agency, the contact between candidate and employer is direct and linear.
-This disruption is reminiscent of the work of Uber, a pioneer in the transport sector.
+This disruption is reminiscent of the work of Uber or AirBnB.

 Written by Alban Gaffori